Yonge–Dundas Square: Fountains

 The centrepiece of the square is the array of fountains designed by Dan Euser of Waterarchitecture.
 Two rows of ten fountains are spread out across the square's main walkway so that visitors have the opportunity to walk through or around the fountains.
-Unlike many other city fountains, the Dundas Square fountains were meant for waterplay and include a sophisticated filtration system that (according to both of the architects) keeps the water at or above "pool quality" water.
+Unlike many other city fountains, the square's fountains are meant for waterplay and include a sophisticated filtration system that (according to both of the architects) keeps the water at or above "pool quality" water.
 According to Euser, the water is treated to maintain health standards for waterplay.
 According to facility administrator Christine MacLean, the granite that was chosen for the entire space has non-slip properties for the safety of those running through or playing in the fountains.
-Each of the 10 water fountains consists of a stainless steel grille with 30 ground nozzles (arranged in three rows of 10) under it.
+Each of the ten water fountains consists of a stainless steel grille with 30 ground nozzles (arranged in three rows of ten) under it.

 The entire rock surface is of a very dark (almost black) colour and effectively absorbs sunlight, thus creating a warm surface on which to rest.
 The water runs under the dark rock slabs and is thus heated by them, so that the fountain water is solar heated.
 Three curved lighting masts along the south edge of the square, made of hollow structural steel, have a high-gloss white finish that contrasts with the rough non-slip texture of the black granite, and each support six mercury vapour arc lamps that create evening light that comes from approximately the same directions as natural sunlight does during the day (i.e., from various southerly directions).

 The fountains comprise a dynamic art installation and water sculpture in which the 600 water jets are programmed to vary, dynamically, over time.
 The fountains usually operate 24 hours a day.
-Other than the aquatic play area in front of the Ontario Science Centre (the centrepiece of Teluscape), Dundas Square is Toronto's only 24-hour waterplay area, open all day and night except during special events, maintenance, and other exceptions.
+Other than the aquatic play area in front of the Ontario Science Centre (the centrepiece of Teluscape), the square is Toronto's only 24-hour waterplay area, open all day and night except during special events, maintenance, and other exceptions.
 The fountains usually run from around mid-April to the end of October, making this one of two aquatic play areas in Toronto that opens very early in the season and closes very late in the season.